 Lenard Zohn used to love going out to eat with his family.
 But as his son Adin, who has autism, got older, the outings got more difficult.
 Adin sometimes got overwhelmed by the noise and commotion of restaurants, resulting in behavior that was upsetting to restaurant staff and patrons and stressful for the Zohns.
 They found themselves going out less and less.

 The Zohn's story is one that many families affected by autism can identify with.
-Isolation becomes a standard method for coping with the challenges of the illness.
+Isolation becomes a standard method for coping with the challenges of the development disorder.

 Zohn knew his wasn't the only family struggling with the issue, so he decided to do something about it.
 Two years ago, he launched Autism Eats, a judgment-free zone where families affected by autism can gather to connect, share stories and just enjoy a simple meal.